 The Senate incorporates these additional costs and, at the same time, protects spending on all programs considered "basic education."
-In addition, the Senate budget continues to fully fund important non-basic education programs such as the highly-capable, or gifted, program; all-day kindergarten for the 20 percent of schools with the highest poverty levels; local-effort assistance (LEA), or levy equalization; and children's food programs.
+In addition, the Senate budget enhances the local levy program by lifting the local levy lid from 24 to 28 percent and lifting the local effort assistance (LEA) percentage from 12 to 14 percent.
+Local effort assistance is fully funded.
+The Senate budget continues to fully fund important non-basic education programs such as the highly-capable, or gifted, program; all-day kindergarten for the 20 percent of schools with the highest poverty levels; and children's food programs.

-Funding for the all-day kindergarten program in the 2010-11 school year, as well as for LEA payments in calendar year 2011, is provided through proceeds from the temporary increase in the general state sales tax.
+Funding for the all-day kindergarten program in the 2010-11 school year, as well as for current 12 percent LEA payments in calendar year 2011, is provided through proceeds from the temporary increase in the general state sales tax.

-Reductions in the K-12 area needed to balance the overall budget net to \$214.3 million, or 1.6 percent of the public schools' maintenance-level budget.
+Reductions in the K-12 area needed to balance the overall budget net to \$187.0 million, or 1.4 percent of the public schools' maintenance-level budget.

-MAINTENANCE LEVEL CHANGES - \$251 MILLION NET GENERAL FUND-STATE INCREASE
+LEVY CHANGES - \$26 MILLION GENERAL FUND-STATE